 Joined by the likes of Microsoft, Tesco, City of York Council, South Staffordshire Water Plc, Ordnance Survey and more, we headed to London to celebrate the amazing things women are achieving in our industry right now.
-Read this blog to find out 3 things we noticed.

 Connecting women in tech throughout lockdown

 Covid-19 won’t stop us from connecting women in tech across the UK.
 We were joined by the fabulous and inspiring Caroline Whyatt, Head of Digital Innovation and Experimentation.
 She was kind enough to share the story of her journey into tech and top career advice with our women in tech community.

 We talked about levelling the playing field, female role models, confidence, the impact of Covid-19 on the tech industry, why we should always be learning and how we can inspire more women to join the world of tech.
 Missed the event?
 Watch this video to see what else we talked about.

 Building a strong female community at ANS

 Ok this isn’t exactly a new one for us, but we want every woman to know that they have a voice at ANS.
 We believe that if we want to make a difference in the tech industry then the best place to start is within ANS.